Ages 16 months – 3 years

 - Mathematics and Science: Basic mathematical and scientific concepts will be introduced in preparation for entrance to the Children’s House classroom.
 Toddlers will explore the concept of quantitative description as well as the basis of experimentation and prediction

 - Culture and Art: Toddlers explore the different celebrations and traditions of the cultures represented in their classroom.
 They begin to understand and become aware of the world outside of themselves.
 Additionally, art and music are major components of the toddler curriculum with free expression and planned projects aimed at fostering creativity available all day, every day.

 We encourage parents to work collaboratively with us throughout their toddler’s Montessori experience and to trust that your child’s care and safety are our first priority.
 Parents will receive a daily information sheet while their child is in the Toddler House.
 Feedback about your child’s interests, preferences, and habits is encouraged.
 The parent is the child’s first and lasting teacher and the consistency between home and school is crucial during this developmental stage.
 Security and nurturing in this early stage when it is most appropriate will make the leap to independence at the next stage easier for both the children and the adults.
 Furthermore, acceptance of the classroom goals and values coupled with their promotion at home facilitate and even speed a child’s adjustment and success in the classroom.

 Most of our Toddler students are enrolled in the Full Day Program.
 However, Half Day spaces may be available.
-The Toddler Program is 5 days a week.
-At this time, we do not offer programs for less that 5 days a week.
+The Toddler Program is offered either for 3 consecutive days or full week options.